luisfmnunes/CppParser/README.md

 ```

 ### Flags
 These are boolean variables which purpose is to provide an specific behaviour whenever this flag is passed on command line.
 The behaviour of a flag is always changing the value from false to true.
-The example below set a flag to determine if the image of an example should be saved on disk whenever the flag -s or --save is called.
+The example below set a flag to determine if the image of an example should be saved on disk, doing so whenever the flag -s or --save is called.

 ``` c++
     // ...